imtripleq/Javascript_project/README.md

 > json-server --watch db.json --port 4000

-And please run live-server in to test this website.
+And please run live-server to test this website.

 ## Features